wudingcheng/TSAnalyzer/doc/README.md

 TSAnalyzer is based on Python 2.7, GUI is designed by PyQt4.
 For scientific use, I recommend WinPython on the windows, which is the leading open data science platform powered by Python and compiles scientific packages already, such as Numpy and Scipy.
 Once you have installed WinPython, the requirements already have also been installed.

+For Windows users, the installation are list as follows:

+1. Download Python 2.7 from the [official website](https://www.python.org/) and Install it;
+2. Download pip tool for packages installation from [pip website](https://pypi.python.org/pypi/pip#downloads) and Install it;
+3. Download Numpy from [Unofficial Windows Binaries for Python Extension Packages](http://www.lfd.uci.edu/~gohlke/pythonlibs/#numpy), then `pip install numpy*.whl` in command prompt;
+4. Download Pandas from [Unofficial Windows Binaries for Python Extension Packages](http://www.lfd.uci.edu/~gohlke/pythonlibs/#pandas), then `pip install pandas*.whl` in command prompt;
+5. `pip install matplotlib` in command prompt for installing matplotlib;
+6. Download the latest PyQt4 version from PyQt [official sourceforge website](https://sourceforge.net/projects/pyqt/files/PyQt4);

 For Linux users, I would recommend Anaconda which has scientific packages and some requirements except for PyQt4.
 To install PyQt4, the following commands can be used.

 ```bash